SSGAalto/sgx-branch-shadowing-mitigation/llvm/docs/LangRef.rst

       < <# elements> x <elementtype> >

 The number of elements is a constant integer value larger than 0;
-elementtype may be any integer, floating-point or pointer type.
+elementtype may be any integer, floating point or pointer type.
 Vectors of size zero are not allowed.

 :Examples: